Why ERMI Testing is a Must For Your Home

 Factors Affecting ERMI Test Accuracy

 When considering ERMI testing to evaluate the mold content in your home, it’s crucial to understand certain factors that might impact the test’s accuracy.
 Sample collection variability plays a significant role in the test outcomes.
-For instance, ERMI testing analyzes dust samples, yet if these samples are gathered from various areas within the home without a standard procedure, the results can become skewed, offering a less accurate picture of the overall mold situation.
+For instance, ERMI testing analyzes dust samples.
+Yet, suppose these samples are gathered from various areas within the home without a standard procedure.
+In that case, the results can become skewed, offering a less accurate picture of the overall mold situation.
 This discrepancy arises because molds distribute unevenly across different home areas, making some spots more prone to mold growth than others.

 Other Indoor Mold Testing Methods